redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Cert-manager will be used to acquire a wildcard certficate from LetsEncrypt.
 Privileges on Route 53 are required for the cert-manager controller to perform the DNS01 challenge operation required by LetsEncrypt.

-Create a IAM policy named cert-manager-policy with the following permissions.
+Create an IAM policy named cert-manager-policy with the following permissions.
 Substitute with the public hosted zone ID you created earlier.

 	{
 	    "Version": "2012-10-17",